Code-Institute-Submissions/milestone4-the-woodworks/README.md

 # Milestone 4 - The Woodworks

+**NOTE: To use the creditcard payment functionality one should use 4242 4242 4242 4242 as a creditcard number.**

 The milestone 4 project will be a website to showcase content I learned to develop in the last part of the Code Institute's Full stack developer bootcamp.
 It will be a Django based full stack website.
 Since I am on an extremely tight schedule I will build a minimal viable product first and expand on that if time permits.

 I chose to build a small e-commerce site for a dear friend of mine who will be starting a training in furniture woodworking and might be selling his creations in the future.
 The site I will build is a showcase to see how it might work.